Yoast/wordpress-seo/readme.txt

 Other:

 * Allows showing specific dashboard feeds based on the `wp_version` and `php_version` of a site.
 * Removes the AMP Glue plugin suggestion from the SEO dashboard when AMP and Yoast SEO are installed.
-The AMP Glue plugin by Yoast is being discontinued.
+The AMP Glue plugin by Yoast will be discontinued soon.
 * Removes the `Courses` menu-item in Yoast SEO.

 = 12.0.0 =